Abdogouhmad/orion/README.md

-# WhisperCLI
+# Orion

 ## Overview

-WhisperCLI is a command-line interface tool built with Rust, aimed at minimizing the amount of written command line in the terminal.
+Orion is a command-line interface tool built with Rust, aimed at minimizing the amount of written command line in the terminal.
 It simplifies various tasks such as cloning repositories, managing packages, measuring folder sizes, and handling Git operations.